ybouchard28/arduino-uno-dimensions/README.txt

 ARDUINO-UNO-DIMENSIONS (c) 2024 Yves Bouchard

 ARDUINO-UNO-DIMENSIONS is licensed under a
-Creative Commons Attribution-ShareAlike 4.0 International License.
+Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International.

 You should have access to a copy of the license along with this work.
-If not, see <https://creativecommons.org/licenses/by-sa/4.0/>.
+If not, see <https://creativecommons.org/licenses/by-nc-sa/4.0/>.

 ====================================================================